corda/TokenSDKDemo/README.md

 ## Build and Execution

-The following steps can be used to build the application, run the nodes and start the RCP client
+The following steps can be used to build the application, run the nodes and start the RCP client.
+(The script startnodes will execute the Corda nodes in background without a shell window.
+If you want to use the shell then start the nodes using runnodes.)

     ./gradlew jar deployNodes
     ./deployCordapps
-    ./build/nodes/runnodes
+    ./startnodes
-    java -jar diamond-nodes/build/libs/shell-nodes-0.1.jar
+    ./startclient

 The current build.gradle uses the following releases